Xonshiz/anime-dl/docs/index.md

 You can check the list of supported websites [**`HERE`**](https://github.com/Xonshiz/anime-dl/blob/master/Supported_Sites.md).

 ## Dependencies Installation
 This script can run on multiple Operating Systems.
 But, the script depends on some external binaries or libs.
-We need `FFmpeg` and `Node.js` in our paths.
+We need `FFmpeg`, `mkvmerge` and `Node.js` in our paths.
 There are some old streams on Crunchyroll which only support `rtmpe` streams, as noted from Issue #9.
 For this, you need `rtmpdump`.

 You also need [mkvmerge.exe](https://mkvtoolnix.download/downloads.html) in your `PATH` or `Working Directory`.